Epithet: Religion

-Often the epithet is the result of fusion of the Olympian divinity with an older one.
+Often, the epithet is the result of the fusion of the Olympian divinity with an older one.
 Poseidon Erechtheus and Artemis Orthia reflect intercultural equations of a divinity with an older one that is generally considered its pendant.
 Thus, most Roman gods and goddesses, especially the Twelve Olympians, had traditional counterparts in Greek, Etruscan, and most other Mediterranean pantheons, such as Jupiter as head of the Olympian Gods with Zeus.
-But in specific cults there may be a different equation, based on one specific aspect of the divinity.
-Thus, the Greek word Trismegistos ("thrice grand") was first used as a Greek name for the Egyptian god of science and invention, Thoth, later as an epitheton for the Greek Hermes and, finally, the fully equated Roman Mercurius Mercury (both were messenger of the gods).
+But in specific cults, there may be a different equation, based on one specific aspect of the divinity.
+Thus, the Greek word Trismegistos ("thrice grand") was first used as a Greek name for the Egyptian god of science and invention, Thoth, later as an epitheton for the Greek Hermes and, finally, the fully equated Roman Mercurius Mercury (both were messengers of the gods).
 Among the Greeks, T.H.
-Price notes that the nurturing power of Kourotrophos might be invoked in sacrifices and recorded in inscription, without specifically identifying Hera or Demeter.
+Price notes that the nurturing power of Kourotrophos might be invoked in sacrifices and recorded in an inscription, without specifically identifying Hera or Demeter.

 Some epithets were applied to several deities of the same pantheon rather accidentally if they had a common characteristic, or deliberately, emphasizing their blood or other ties.
-Thus, in pagan Rome, several divinities gods and heroes were given the epitheton Comes as companion of another (usually major) divinity.
+Thus, in pagan Rome, several divine gods and heroes were given the epitheton Comes as a companion of another (usually major) divinity.
 An epithet can even be meant for collective use, e.g., in Latin pilleati, "the felt hat-wearers" for the brothers Castor and Pollux.
 Some epithets resist explanation.